21st-centuryman/21st-centuryman.github.io/content/future_I_want.md

 I am not sure if I am unhappy with my work.
 I guess I have a dire need to have a mission to follow, and a purpose to my work.

 I have a purpose in my personal life.
 I believe I am living with the girl of my life, whom I want to marry someday.
 I will be proud of my children, That part of my life will be good.
 I guess I am too philosophical for my own good.
 I blame my dad for this, always being so political (love you, Dad).
-I need a purpose for that other part of my life, my professional life.
+I need a purpose for that part of life, in my work.

 I do not care about money.
 I care about building something that matters.